kaochen/C_SDL_GAME/README.md

-# C_SDL_GAME
+# SokoRobot
-SokoRobo is a Sokoban game.
+SokoRobot is a Sokoban game.
 It's written in langage C using SDL2.

 This is an early draft, use it carefully.